SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-user-profile-update-api-for-sharepoint-online.md

 ### Check the status of an import job

-You can also check the status of the user profile service import jobs by using the CSOM APIs.
-There are two methods for this in the Tenant object.
+You can check the status of the user profile service import jobs by using the CSOM APIs.
+There are two methods for this in the Tenant object:

+- To check the status of an individual import job, use the **GetImportProfilePropertyJob** method.
+- To check the status of all import jobs, use the **GetImportProfilePropertyJobs** method.

+#### Individual import job

 You can check the status of an individual import job by using the [GetImportProfilePropertyJob](https://msdn.microsoft.com/en-us/library/office/microsoft.online.sharepoint.tenantmanagement.office365tenant.getimportprofilepropertyjob.aspx) method located in the [Office365Tenant](https://msdn.microsoft.com/en-us/library/office/microsoft.online.sharepoint.tenantmanagement.office365tenant.aspx) object.
 You must have the unique identifier of a specific import job provided as a parameter to this method.